RifatXia/tensorstore/llama-work/cluster/final_report.md

 Three checkpointing methods were implemented and compared:

 **PyTorch Native Checkpointing:** This baseline approach uses PyTorch's [10] native `torch.save()` function with no compression.
 It serializes the entire model state dictionary into a single `.pth` file using Python's pickle protocol.
+The implementation calls `torch.save(model.state_dict(), save_path)` which writes all model parameters in a single sequential operation.
+Loading is performed with `torch.load(save_path, map_location='cpu')` followed by `model.load_state_dict(state_dict)`.
 This method is highly optimized for sequential I/O and serves as the performance baseline against which TensorStore approaches are measured.

 **TensorStore Basic Implementation:** This approach uses TensorStore [1] with the Zarr format [3], implementing dynamic 64 MB chunking where each model parameter is stored as a separate Zarr array.
 No compression or concurrency optimizations are applied, providing a baseline for TensorStore's performance characteristics.
 Each parameter is stored in its own `.zarr` directory with associated metadata, resulting in hundreds of individual directories for a typical transformer model.